viniciusarruda/my-faster/README.md

     - [x] Check if there is an elegant alternative.
 (R: I didnt find)
 - [x] Compare with the any implementation if it has bboxes out of the image.
 - [x] Imprimir total loss tbm
+PORQUE DEU O MESMO MIN E MAX WIDTH E HEIGHT COM TRAINVAL E TEST LA NA CAR206?
+- [x] SOLVE THE NaN PROBLEM:
+    - esta explodindo os valores tanto pra muito negativo quando para muito positivo na reg_bbox da rpn..
+    - try the initilization and the learning parameters of the network.
+    - assert fg/bg com fg >= 1!
+- [ ] Check the detach() issue
+    - Maybe, I have to detach something to get a better result
+- [ ] Regress the background bbox class to zero to see if get a better result
+- [ ] Check mAP on train and test set.
+Check for high bias and high variance as learned on deep learning specialization.
+      The goal is to have highest mAP on both train/test set with the lower difference between them.
+      If there is higher difference, then one decision should be made to better the result. (regularization, etc) If there is lower difference but lower mAP, the decision is different from above. (bigger models, etc)
 - [ ] Standardize variables:
     - bbox format:   always x0, y0, x1, y1   with name: var_name_bf
     - offset format: always cw, ch, w, h     with name: var_name_of